craftcms/docs/docs/4.x/config/README.md

 Some settings and functions in Craft support [Yii aliases](https://www.yiiframework.com/doc/guide/2.0/en/concept-aliases), which are most often used as placeholders for file system paths and URLs.

+Out of the box, Craft provides these aliases—but you can override them or provide new ones with the <config4:aliases> config setting:

 | Alias | Description
 | ----- | -----------
 | `@app` | Path to `vendor/craftcms/cms/src/`